 And naturally, you’ll want to make the house your own through well-executed design choices, too.

 Fortunately, there are plenty of apps explicitly designed to help you handle exactly those tasks.
-Here are 12 of the best apps for new homeowners’ needs.
+Here are 12 of the best home maintenance apps for new homeowners’ needs.

-Angie’s List provides a directory of service providers, such as roofers, plumbers, mechanics, and other vendors and service providers you might need for your new home — in a total of more than 700 categories.
+Angi, formerly known as Angie’s List, provides a directory of service providers, such as roofers, plumbers, mechanics, and other vendors and service providers you might need for your new home — in a total of more than 700 categories.

-Members in this platform submit more than 60,000 reviews every month about companies and professionals they’ve used, so the idea is that you should get the good, bad, and ugly of how the project went.
-This includes quality of the job, cost, customer service, and more — all ranked on an A to F scale.
+Members in this platform submit reviews about companies and professionals they’ve used, so the idea is that you should get a full picture of how the project went.
+This includes price, quality, responsiveness, punctuality and professionalism — with a rating out of 5 stars.

 Price: Free for members to use.

-Pros: Many users love Angie’s List as a resource for its comprehensive directory and reviews, and New Jersey-based top-selling agent Chiquita Pittman recommends it, adding it’s the most widely used platform among her clients.
+Pros: Many users love Angi as a resource for its comprehensive directory and reviews, and New Jersey-based top-selling agent Chiquita Pittman recommends it, adding it’s the most widely used platform among her clients.

 Best for home budgeting and overall management: HomeZada